Introduction

 - Predictor variables (aka features or independent variables) - these can be ordinal, categorical, numeric, or binary.

 - An outcome variable (aka dependent variable) - this variable must be binary.
-In Displayr, the best data format for this type is Nominal: Mutually exclusive categories, with values of “0” and “1”.
+This can be a variable that is structured as Nominal: Mutually exclusive categories, with values of “0” and “1”, or a variable within a variable set that is structured as a Binary-Multi.

 Method